 The fox eye is currently trending, with celebrities from Kendall Jenner to Megan Fox batting their almond-shaped eyes.
 Now, regular people are signing up for surgery to get that coveted upward slant at the corner of their eyes, too.

-A canthoplasty, also known as cat-eye, fox-eye, or almond-eye procedure, is plastic surgery that lifts and repositions the corner of the eye (lateral canthus).
+A canthoplasty, also known as cat-eye, fox-eye, or almond-eye procedure, is a plastic surgery that lifts and repositions the corner of the eye (lateral canthus).
 It can correct drooping lower eyelids or reshape eyes that are more round than almond-shaped.
 This surgery falls under the category of blepharoplasty, also known as an eyelid lift.

 An upper eyelift (blepharoplasty) is a procedure that removes excess skin and fat from the top eyelid.
 A blepharoplasty is helpful for mature eyes that have become hooded.
 Sometimes extra skin hangs down far enough to make it difficult to see.
 Other times, a patient’s vision is not affected.
 Still, they elect to have blepharoplasty to regain a more youthful look.